Descanonge/neba/docs/source/motivations.rst

 The defining idea is to create a class for each new dataset.
 Instances of that class will correspond to different versions of that datasets, depending on the value of some parameters for instance.
-As for the Schemes, the class definition syntax is clear, provide clear inheritance, and allows to overwrite existing logic to account for the dataset specificities.
+As for the Sections, the class definition syntax is clear, provide clear inheritance, and allows to overwrite existing logic to account for the dataset specificities.